Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 - [UPLOAD]
     This button is always locked.
 The upload starts automatically after adding a file.
 During the upload, the button is hidden and the [CANCEL] button is displayed instead.

 [comment]: <> (Button ist überflüssig, da der Upload automatisch startet.-> entfernen?
-Oder gibt es eine Einstellung, dass der Upload nicht automatisch startet?)
+Oder gibt es eine Einstellung, dass der Upload nicht automatisch startet?
+Bug Ticket?)

 - [CLOSE]
     Click this button to close the *Upload file* window.